apache/incubator-pegasus-website/_docs/en/administration/replica-recovery.md

 However, node failures, network issues, and heartbeat loss are inevitable in a cluster, leading to replica loss and affecting service availability.
 Pegasus has three detection mechanisms to identify replica loss:

 * 2PC timeout: Mainly ensures the health of the primary-secondary replica relationship.
-This is a replica-level failure detection, triggered each time a write enters the 2PC process.
+This is a replica-level failure detection, triggered each time a write enters the 2PC phase.

 * failure_detect: Uses a lease mechanism to ensure the connectivity between the meta server and replica server.
 This is a server-level failure detection mechanism that can quickly identify a node's availability issue.
 The default interval in production is 3 seconds.